open-cradle/cradle/docs/milestone3/work.md

 - Adapt memory cache so that it can store shared blobs
 - More...

+### Asynchronous requests
+Initially, requests to the server will be synchronous (=blocking).
+We also want to have asynchronous requests, where a client can query the server for progress information.

 ## Miscellaneous
 More technical debt, and improvement opportunities.

-### Flexible design
+### General improvements
-- Continue driving from the monolithic design
+- Strive after a composable architecture, moving away from the monolithic design
 - E.g. option to assemble a "CRADLE light" solution not linking to any RPC code (or maybe dummy code that won't get called)
 - Continue splitting the `cradle_outer` cmake target
+- More (code) documentation

 ### Possible disk cache optimizations
 - No base64 encoding for blobs;